 The indicators in Table 3 are measured on a per customer basis.
 This means that if a customer satisfies an indicator criterion (for example, being placed on an instalment plan) more than once during a reporting year the customer is only counted once.
-If a customer was on an instalment plan during the reporting year, but was no longer a customer of the retailer at 30 June, the customer should still be counted.
+If a customer was

-11 This includes business customers that have been subject to an instalment plan during the reporting year.
+&lt;sup>11 This includes business customers that have been subject to an instalment plan during the reporting year.

-12 This includes business customers that have been subject to an instalment plan during the reporting year.
+&lt;sup>12 This includes business customers that have been subject to an instalment plan during the reporting year.

-13 This indicator has been moved from the 'Energy bill debt and instalment plans for non-hardship customer' section as it applies to all residential customers.
+&lt;sup>13 This indicator has been moved from the 'Energy bill debt and instalment plans for non-hardship customer' section as it applies to all residential customers.